LiliaFramework/Lilia/documentation/docs/hooks/world_environment.md

 Provides the health status text and color for a player.
 Return a table with text and color values.

+**When Called**

+This hook is triggered when:
+- A player's health status is being displayed
+- When health information is needed for UI
+- During player health status evaluation
+- Before health text and color are shown

 **Parameters**

 * `client` (*Player*): Player to check.